genuine-linux/genuine-dna/README.md

 # INSTALL

-Configure an user in file "dna.conf".
+Configure your sudoer user in file "dna.conf".

 Run the next commands as "root" user!